 Welcome to Blog Profiles!
 Each week, we select a topic and handful of blogs that do a great job contributing to the conversation.
+Our latest list features a few standout biotechnology blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

-Follow Bioengineer.org on Facebook.
+Follow @bioengineerorg on Twitter.

 Nature.com has a great biotech portal.